paboAYUSHI/90daysOfCODE/README.md

   ## RECURSION
      recursion is basically when a function calls itself directly or indirectly a number of times until unless a condition is satisfied.

+  ## Arrays
+     array is a linear data structure which stores items of same data type. here contiguos memory is allocated to the items . the elements are indexed here . formula for finding out the the address of the element is = Base address +